Whose Rules – Part 2

 Lesson Learned: Dirt is the friend of the worker.

 At the end of the day, everyone returned to the pub and Ces, the boss cocky, bought a round of beers for the workers.
-Bernie scored a lemon squash and 2 ten pound notes.
+Beau scored a lemon squash and 2 ten pound notes.
 His mouth gaped as he received his first real pay packet, more in one day than his father had ever brought home after his two weeks working on the road.
-As Bernie started to stuff the money in his pocket, one of the workers reminded him to keep his cash out of sight, and Bernie vowed to find a way to keep his money from leeches and thieves that hung around in some of the pubs.
+As Beau started to stuff the money in his pocket, one of the workers reminded him to keep his cash out of sight, and Beau vowed to find a way to keep his money from leeches and thieves that hung around in some of the pubs.

 When he saw himself in the bathroom mirror, he was shocked – beetroot red sunburn on the outside of his arms, red raw skin on the inside and hands so swollen that they looked like boxing gloves.
 His face was puffy and almost iridescent.
 The tops of his legs looked like mincemeat – he was a mess.
 The shower hurt, but eventually took some of the fire away.
 It was then that he noticed that his wounds were like thousands of tiny paper cuts, all about pain, but no real damage.

 Back in his room from the shower, Mrs. Findlay had left 3 pairs of boy’s rough jeans on his bed and a jar of ointment for his scarred skin.
-Bernie slathered the goo over his arms, sat in a strange rocking lounge chair, examined the cupboards and furniture and found himself absently staring at the unusually painted ceiling; then nodded off.
+Beau slathered the goo over his arms, sat in a strange rocking lounge chair, examined the cupboards and furniture and found himself absently staring at the unusually painted ceiling; then nodded off.

 Lesson Learned: Have access to all choices, but choose only one.